Enabling Robotics with Cloud IaC, Connectivity, Automation & Observability

 For startups, it is crucial to have processes in place that enable collaboration, and enhance the delivery of changes in a consistent, predictable, and safe manner.
 This is typically achieved by running automated tests after the introduction of a change into a Git branch or after creating a Pull-Request.
 If the tests fail or if the branch is not up-to-date with the latest changes from the main branch, the change to the code cannot be introduced to the main version of the code.
 Such measures ensure that non-working changes are not introduced into the main branch, instilling confidence in introducing changes to the system.

-Git is a distributed version control system used to track changes to source code and related assets, enabling teams to collaborate with a reliable history that supports build, test, and release workflows.
+Git is a distributed version control system used to track changes to code, configuration, and documentation, providing a durable history that supports collaboration, review, and reliable releases.

 Some of the things we did include: